Stargirl (film)

 Stargirl is a 2020 American jukebox musical romance film based on the 2000 novel of the same name by Jerry Spinelli that debuted on Disney+.
 The film explores the tense emotions, non-conformity and self-expression of teenagers in high school, and the exuberance of first love.

-The film is directed by Julia Hart, produced by Kristin Hahn, Ellen Goldsmith-Vein, Lee Stollman and Jordan Horowitz from a screenplay written by Hahn, Hart and Horowitz, and stars Grace VanderWaal and Graham Verchere.
+The film was directed by Julia Hart, produced by Kristin Hahn, Ellen Goldsmith-Vein, Lee Stollman and Jordan Horowitz from a screenplay written by Hahn, Hart and Horowitz, and stars Grace VanderWaal and Graham Verchere.
 The film was released on March 13, 2020.
-The film has received mostly positive reviews from critics, who praised Hart's direction and the nostalgic tone.
+The film received mostly positive reviews from critics, who praised Hart's direction and the nostalgic tone.

 A sequel, Hollywood Stargirl, was released on June 3, 2022.